KarlD18/r-KarlD18/privacy-policy.md

 In some exceptional cases, we may be legally permitted under applicable law to process your information without your consent, including, for example:

-•	If collection is clearly in the interests of an individual and consent cannot be obtained in a timely way
+•	If collection is clearly in the interests of an individual and consent cannot be obtained in a timely way.

-•	For investigations and fraud detection and prevention
+•	For investigations and fraud detection and prevention.

-•	For business transactions provided certain conditions are met
+•	For business transactions provided certain conditions are met.

-•	If it is contained in a witness statement and the collection is necessary to assess, process, or settle an insurance claim
+•	If it is contained in a witness statement and the collection is necessary to assess, process, or settle an insurance claim.

-•	For identifying injured, ill, or deceased persons and communicating with next of kin
+•	For identifying injured, ill, or deceased persons and communicating with next of kin.

-•	If we have reasonable grounds to believe an individual has been, is, or may be victim of financial abuse
+•	If we have reasonable grounds to believe an individual has been, is, or may be victim of financial abuse.

-•	If it is reasonable to expect collection and use with consent would compromise the availability or the accuracy of the information and the collection is reasonable for purposes related to investigating a breach of an agreement or a contravention of the laws of Canada or a province
+•	If it is reasonable to expect collection and use with consent would compromise the availability or the accuracy of the information and the collection is reasonable for purposes related to investigating a breach of an agreement or a contravention of the laws of Canada or a province.

-•	If disclosure is required to comply with a subpoena, warrant, court order, or rules of the court relating to the production of records
+•	If disclosure is required to comply with a subpoena, warrant, court order, or rules of the court relating to the production of records.

-•	If it was produced by an individual in the course of their employment, business, or profession and the collection is consistent with the purposes for which the information was produced
+•	If it was produced by an individual in the course of their employment, business, or profession and the collection is consistent with the purposes for which the information was produced.

-•	If the collection is solely for journalistic, artistic, or literary purposes
+•	If the collection is solely for journalistic, artistic, or literary purposes.

-•	If the information is publicly available and is specified by the regulations
+•	If the information is publicly available and is specified by the regulations.

 ### 4. WHEN AND WITH WHOM DO WE SHARE YOUR PERSONAL INFORMATION?